Common murre

 The common murre or common guillemot (Uria aalge) is a large auk.
 It has a circumpolar distribution, occurring in low-Arctic and boreal waters in the North Atlantic and North Pacific.
 It spends most of its time at sea, only coming to land to breed on rocky cliff shores or islands.

-Common murres have fast direct flight but are not very agile.
-They are more maneuverable underwater, typically diving to depths of 30–60 m.
+Common murres are fast in direct flight but are not very agile.
+They are highly mobile underwater using their wings to 'fly' through the water column, where they typically dive to depths of 30–60 m.
 Depths of up to 180 m have been recorded.

 Common murres breed in colonies at high densities.
 Nesting pairs may be in bodily contact with their neighbours.
-They make no nest; their single egg is incubated on a bare rock ledge on a cliff face.
+They make no nest; their single egg is incubated between the adult's feet on a bare rock ledge on a cliff face.
 Eggs hatch after ~30 days incubation.
 The chick is born downy and can regulate its body temperature after 10 days.
-Some 20 days after hatching the chick leaves its nesting ledge and heads for the sea, unable to fly, but gliding for some distance with fluttering wings, accompanied by its male parent.
+Some 20 days after hatching, the chick leaves its nesting ledge and heads for the sea, unable to fly, but gliding for some distance with fluttering wings, accompanied by its male parent.
 Male guillemots spend more time diving, and dive more deeply than females during this time.
 Chicks are capable of diving as soon as they hit the water.
 The female stays at the nest site for some 14 days after the chick has left.

 Both male and female common murres moult after breeding and become flightless for 1–2 months.
-In some populations they occasionally return to the nest site throughout the winter.
-Adult birds reduce the time that they spend flying during the winter and are able to forage nocturnally.
+Some populations have short migration distances, instead remaining close to the breeding site year-round.
+Such populations return to the nest site from autumn onwards.
+Adult birds balance their energetic budgets during the winter by reducing the time that they spend flying and are able to forage nocturnally.

 Taxonomy

+The common murre was formally described and illustrated in 1763 by the Danish bishop Erik Pontoppidan under the binomial name Colymbus aalge.
+The type locality is Iceland.
+The species is now placed together with the thick-billed murre in the genus Uria that was described in 1760 by the French zoologist Mathurin Jacques Brisson.
+The genus name is from Ancient Greek ouria, a waterbird mentioned by Athenaeus.
+The specific epithet aalge is an old Danish word for an auk.

 The auks are a family of seabirds related to the gulls and terns which contains several genera.
 The common murre is placed in the guillemot (murre) genus Uria (Brisson, 1760), which it shares with the thick-billed murre or Brunnich's guillemot, U. lomvia.
 These species, together with the razorbill, little auk and the extinct great auk make up the tribe Alcini.
 This arrangement was originally based on analyses of auk morphology and ecology.

-The binomial name derives from Greek ouriaa, a waterbird mentioned by Athenaeus, and Danish aalge, "auk" (from Old Norse alka).

-The English "guillemot" is from French guillemot, probably derived from Guillaume, "William".
-"Murre" is of uncertain origins, but may imitate the call of the common guillemot.

-The official common name for this species is Common Murre according to the IOC World Bird List, Version 11.2.
-Unofficial names include common guillemot, used in the UK.
+The official common name for this species is Common Murre according to the IOC World Bird List, Version 11.2. while Common Guillemot is used in the UK, Ireland, and often elsewhere in Europe where English is used as a second language.